dappnode/DAppNodePackage-trustlines/README.md

 Trustlines node to participate and securitize the network.

-Validators should use the Validator package https://github.com/dappnode/DAppNodePackage-trustlines-validator instead of this one.

 ## Trustlines

 The [Trustlines Protocol](https://trustlines.network/) aims to provide the service of “transfer of value” without actually transferring value.
 This can be accomplished by leveraging networks of mutual-trust.
 The [Trustlines Protocol](https://trustlines.network/) is being built to support a range of use cases by leveraging existing networks of mutual trust and mapping trust-based relationships onto trustless infrastructure.